-- Cambridge Assessment English: - o C1 Advanced (Certificate of Advanced English) with an overall score of 176 and a minimum score of 169 for each section. - o C2 Proficiency (Certificate of Proficiency in English) with an overall score of 180 and a minimum score of 169 for each section Certificates more than two years old will not be accepted.
+- TOEFL iBT (Test of English as a Foreign Language internet-Based Test) with an overall band score of at least 90 and a minimum score of 21 for each section - IELTS (academic version) with an overall band score of at least 6.5 and a minimum score of 6.0 for each section - Cambridge Assessment English: - o C1 Advanced (Certificate of Advanced English) with an overall score of 176 and a minimum score of 169 for each section. - C2 Proficiency (Certificate of Proficiency in English) with an overall score of 180 and a minimum score of 169 for each section Certificates more than two years old will not be accepted.